PraFFL: A Preference-Aware Scheme in Fair Federated Learning: The Proposed Method: P ra FFL

-We propose an optimization method to solve Eq. (\ref{bii}).
-The pseudocode of PraFFL is summarized in Algorithm \ref{alg}.
+Now, we propose PraFFL algorithm to solve problem (\ref{bii}), which can generate a preference-specific model for each client while addressing difficulties (I)--(III).
 Specifically, there are $T$ rounds in total.
-In each round, a proportion of $p \in (0, 1]$ clients are selected for optimization.
-Then, the communicated model and the hypernetwork are optimized sequentially in each client. \rev{Each client $k$ first downloads the global communicated model $\bm{\omega}$ as its local communicated model $\bm{\omega}_k$.} To optimize the local communicated model $\bm{\omega}_k$ for solving problem \ref{bii}(b), client $k$ sets the personalized model to $\phi_{k}={\bm{\beta}^{t-1}_{k}}({\check{\bm{\lambda}}=(\frac{1}{2}, \frac{1}{2})}^{\mathsf{T}})$.
-The value of $\check{\bm{\lambda}}$ is chosen so that the personalized model is unbiased towards model performance and fairness when optimizing the local communication model.
-Client $k$ performs $\tau_{c}$ times of gradient descent algorithm for updating the communicated model at $t$-th round (in Steps 5-6):
+In each round, a proportion of $p \in (0, 1]$ clients is selected for training, where the set of clients is denoted as $\mathcal{S}_t$.
+Then, the communicated model and the hypernetwork are updated sequentially at each client.
+Each client $k$ first downloads the global communicated model $\boldsymbol{\psi}$ as its local communicated model $\boldsymbol{\psi}_k$.

+To stabilize the optimization of the communicated model for solving problem (\ref{bii}b), we need to froze the personalized model when the communicated model is being updated.
+In particular, personalized model of client $k$ is frozen to $\bm{\phi}_k = \bm{\beta}(\check{\bm{\lambda}})$, where $\check{\bm{\lambda}}$ is chosen to be $(\frac{1}{2}, \frac{1}{2})$ so that the personalized model is unbiased towards model performance and fairness when optimizing the local communicated model.
+Client $k$ performs $\tau_{c}$ times of gradient descent algorithm for updating the communicated model at $t$-th round